lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 Protocol0 is a control surface script for Ableton Live.
 It is written in python 2.7 (not moving to python3/Live 11 because a full restart is needed to recompile the script in Live 11.
 It's boring).
 It is a "selected track control" like script focused on working in session view with hardware synths.
 Especially it eases recording external synths in a way that feels more like recording vst.
-I'm triggering commands from note on / off and cc messages using a faderfox EC4.
+The scripts reacts to a set of midi note and cc messages.
+I'm currently triggering those using a faderfox EC4.
 > This script is working for me but would need to be adapted to be used by someone else as I'm relying on specific track
-> layouts and expecting to find my specific devices (like my rev2Editor / usamo etc)
+> layouts and expecting to find my specific devices (like my rev2Editor / usamo etc).
+It's anyway more interesting for a remote script dev.

 ## Features

 I started writing the script specifically because I thought recording my Prophet Rev2 was tedious.
 Later on I realized I would probably produce better if I was working more in session view and experiment longer instead of rushing to arrangement.
 So now it is more of a session view tool.
-Regarding synths my goal is to have a more of a vst like recording experience while working on my synths.
+Regarding synths my goal is to reach more of a vst like recording experience.

 Specifically it aims to achieve :